Getting Active & Outdoors

 • Bike the boards: A bicycle ride is one of the best ways to experience Atlantic City's famed five-mile Boardwalk and all it offers.
 Cycle nonstop or pause to enjoy ocean views, shops, restaurants, bars and traditional beach-resort treats like salt water taffy and fudge.

 • Ride the waves: Atlantic City has three surfing beaches: Crystal Beach at New Hampshire Avenue, Delaware Avenue Beach and Downtown Beach at Raleigh Avenue.
-Several surf shops on the Boardwalk, including AC Surf School and the Jersey Devil Surf, provide surfing lessons as well as rent out equipment.
+Several surf shops on the Boardwalk, including AC Surf School, provide surfing lessons as well as rent out equipment.
 Paddleboard rentals and lessons also are available.

 • All aboard: Boardwalk Tram Service operates electric tramcars that transport visitors anywhere along the Boardwalk from the Hard Rock Casino & Hotel Atlantic City to the Tropicana Casino and Resort.
 Adult fare is $4 one way and $8 for an all-day pass; group rates are available on request.